 |Mar 16, 2014|

-Within days of the Commissions recognition and allowance of illegal construction and approval of additional capacity and visitation use of the ridge, the Caves at Soda Canyon was put up for sale at $12,500,000.
+Within days of the April 2017 Commission's recognition and allowance of illegal construction and approval of additional capacity and visitation use of the ridge, the Caves at Soda Canyon was put up for sale at $12,500,000.
 It has now been removed from all listings.

-An appeal has been filed to the Planning Commission decision and the Supervisors will hear the appeal some time in the fall.
+An appeal has been filed to the Planning Commission decision and the Supervisors will hear the appeal now tentatively scheduled for Jan 23rd, 2018.

 In a 3-1 Commission vote The Caves at Soda Canyon will be allowed to expand its production from 30 to 60,000 gal/yr, continue to operate under generator power, build a cover over its crush pad and host marketing events on the ridgeline and the bootlegged patio.

 Napa Custom Crush has just applied for a major modification to their use permit to allow an increase from 30,000 to 60,000 gal/yr plus awning over the crush pad.
 Chutzpah?
 Perhaps they feel the new determination of the supervisors to approve everything is now in their favor.
 Time will tell.
 The bootleggers of Soda Canyon really know how to thumb their noses at the neighborhood.
 Twice as many trucks on the road and on that steep, steep driveway to their vineless rocky perch.
 Another noisy generator perhaps?

 The one year probation on their illegal 4th portal is up next month.